dotnet/runtime/Documentation/design-docs/additional-deps.md

 The proposal for this is to add an "any" tfm.

+Another issue with additional-deps is that it can "downgrade" assemblies that also exist in the framework.
+This means that if a file (e.g. assembly) is referenced by both the additional-deps.json files and the framework, the additional-deps file will be selected instead of the framework's file.
+This can cause issues when the additional-deps.json file is referecing an older version of the file, because that will be loaded and cause run-time issues

+The proposal for this is to change the ordering of the processing of additional-deps to make it occur after the framework files, but also support "upgrade" scenarios by allowing newer versions.

-Finally, a third issue is there is no way to turn off the global deps lightup (via `%DOTNET_ADDITIONAL_DEPS%`) for a single application if they run into issues with pulling in the additional deps.
+Finally, a lower-priority issue is there is no way to turn off the global deps lightup (via `%DOTNET_ADDITIONAL_DEPS%`) for a single application if they run into issues with pulling in the additional deps.
 If the environment variable is set, and an application can't load because of the additional lightup deps, and the lightup isn't needed, there should be a way to turn it off so the app can load.
 One (poor) workaround would be to specify `--additional-deps` in the command-line to point to any empty file, but that would only work if the command line can be used in this way to launch the application.

 ## 2.1 proposal (roll-backwards)
 In order to prevent having to co-release for roll-forward cases, and deploy all past versions, the followng rules are proposed: